atsepkov/awesome-awesome-wm/README.md

 This guide was created because out-of-the-box Awesome WM experience is miserable, yet the WM quickly grows on those courageous enough to tinker with it and weather version-incompatibility issues.
 This guide was created for those who need a head start with their awesome config.

-One problem with Awesome WM is that the maintainers keep breaking backwards compatibility.
-Many of the below libraries have been upadted to Awesome 4.2, ones that haven't will not work with latest version of Awesome.
+One problem with Awesome WM is that newer versions of Awesome break a lot of backwards compatibility.
+Many of the below libraries have been updated to Awesome 4.2, ones that haven't will not work with latest version of Awesome.
 A library written for Awesome 3.5 will not work with Awesome 4.0 and one written for 3.4 will not work with either so make sure the versions between your modules match.
-It's a shame that maintainers don't understand the benefit of backwards-compatibility, otherwise the community would be a lot larger and more unified.
+This in itself creates a lot of frustration for users and a segmentation of Awesome user base.

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.